Ketamine for Treatment-Resistant Depression

 Many oral depression medications take a long time (if ever) before you notice any improvements in your depressive symptoms.

-For some patients, ketamine treatments produce noticeable results in serious symptoms of depression, sometimes including suicidal thoughts and acts, after a couple of weeks of treatment.
+For some patients, ketamine treatments produce noticeable results in serious symptoms of depression--sometimes including suicidal thoughts and acts--after a couple weeks of treatment.

-Those taking ketamine for depression generally experience fewer side effects compared to some oral medications.
+And, in general, those taking ketamine for depression experience fewer side effects compared to some oral medications.

 Types of Ketamine Treatments